bluemarblepayroll/portable-spreadsheet/README.md

 ## Examples

-See the main Portable repository for examples.
-The only difference is if you wish to use this library then render the documents with Portable::Writers::Spreadsheet (instead of Portable::Writers::Csv).
+See the main [Portable](https://github.com/bluemarblepayroll/portable) repository for examples.
+The only difference is if you wish to use this library then render documents with Portable::Writers::Spreadsheet (instead of Portable::Writers::Csv).

 ## Contributing